 Wanting more privacy and time alone doesn’t necessarily mean your child has something to hide.
 Secrecy goes along with the development of independence – it’s a natural part of adolescence.

-But because teenagers also need privacy and independence, you’ll need to monitor your child differently from when he was younger.
+But because teenagers also need privacy and independence, you need to monitor your child differently from when she was younger.
 You might need to use more sensitivity and discretion.